bkonkle/nakago/README.md

 NOTE: This library is in early development, and the API may shift rapidly as it evolves.
 Be advised that this is not yet recommended for Production use.

-## ⚠️ Documentation Disclaimer

-Release v0.23.0 includes a significant refactor of the core Nakago library to streamline it into a dependency injection toolkit, removing applications lifecycles and hooks.
-The documentation has not yet been updated to reflect these changes.
-Please refer to the [CHANGELOG](CHANGELOG.md) for more information.

 ## Features

 - [Dependency Injection](https://nakago.dev/docs/features/dependency-injection)